-Procedure Many incoming crews arrive at the unit by vehicle, or by transport aircraft and are transported to the incident.
-This constitutes a captive audience which can be briefed prior to fireline deployment.
-Exceptions include aerially delivered firefighters, and occasionally engine crews and miscellaneous overhead, which may deploy directly to the incident.
+Wildland fire personnel (all types including etc.) are likely to be unfamiliar with fuel and etc. Fire personnel not provided with information be less effective, and safety may be compromised.
+Therefore, BLM policy is to engine crews, hand crews, engine cronditions, terrain, regarding the incident, may brief all fire personnel who arrive at an incident.
+Procedure Many crews arrive at the unit by vehicle, or by transport aircraft, and are transported to the incident.
+Transporting crews to the incident provides an excellent opportunity for briefing prior to fireline deployment.
+Exceptions include aerially delivered firefighters, and occasionally engine crews and miscellaneous overhead, who may deploy directly to the incident.
 The following checklist will be used to brief all incoming crews.
-If aerially delivered firefighters cannot be briefed prior to departure from base, the receiving unit dispatch office should provide a briefing to the supervisor by radio.
+If aerially delivered firefighters cannot be briefed prior to departure from base, the receiving dispatch office should provide a briefing to the supervisor by radio.
 In all cases, aerially delivered firefighters will be briefed prior to starting work.
-Engine crews can also be briefed by radio if driving to the ordering unit for the briefing would cause needless delay in attacking the fire.
-Documenta-tion of briefings should be noted in an appropriate log.
+Engine crews can also be briefed by radio if driving to the ordering unit for the briefing would cause needless delay.
+Documentation of briefings should be noted in an appropriate log.

 Expanded Briefings The attached briefing checklist contains the minimum required briefing items.
-Units are encouraged to expand the minimum briefing, as appropriate, to ensure that safety, effectiveness, and efficiency are adequately managed.
+Units are encouraged to expand the minimum briefing, as appropriate, to ensure that safety, effectiveness, and efficiency are addressed.

 Briefing Checklist

 1. Incident Status Location

 Size Jurisdiction

 Hazards

 2. Incident Site Forest/Grassland/etc.

 General Health

 Terrain

 3. Fuel Conditions Live Fuels

 1-hour 10-hour 1000-hour

 Important Indices

-4. Weather Conditions Current: air temp wind speed direction rh Forecasted: air temp wind speed direction rh
+4. Weather Current: air temp Forecasted: air temp

+Conditions wind speed direction rh wind speed direction rh

-5.Command/Contro ntro Incident Commander
+5.Command/Control Incident Commander

 Resources on Incident

 Resources Ordered

 Communications

 Reporting Procedures

 Key Radio Frequencies COMMAND: TACTICAL: AIR TO GROUND:

-Current Forecasted

-6. Fire Behavior
+6. Fire Behavior Current Forecasted

 7. Aviation Aircraft

 Hazards

 Restrictions

 8. Other